kokkos/kokkos-core-wiki/docs/source/API/containers/Unordered-Map.rst

    :tparam Key: Must be a POD

-   :tparam Value: void indicates an unordered set, otherwise must be trivially copyable
+   :tparam Value: `void` indicates an unordered set, otherwise must be trivially copyable

-		  .. tip:: An ``UnorderedMap`` behaves like an unordered set if the template parameter ``Value`` is void.

-   :tparam Device: Device is any class or struct with the following typedefs or type aliases: execution_space, memory_space, and device_type
+   :tparam Device: Device is any class or struct with the following public typedefs or type aliases: `execution_space`, `memory_space`, and `device_type`

    .. rubric:: Constructor